-Thaw puff pastries according to the package directions (about 30 minutes at room temperature).
-Cut each puff pastry sheet into quarters, resulting in a total of eight 5-inch puff pastry squares.
-Place the puff pastries on 2 baking sheets.
+- Thaw puff pastries according to the package directions (about 20-30 minutes at room temperature).
+Cut each puff pastry sheet into quarters, making a total of eight puff pastry squares.
+Place the puff pastries on your baking sheet(s).

-- Drizzle each puff pastry square with about 1 teaspoon honey, taking care not to get honey too close to the edge.
+- Drizzle each puff pastry square with about 1-2 teaspoons honey, taking care not to get honey too close to the edge.

 - Bake at 400F for 15 minutes, or until the puff pastry is golden brown on the edges.